 The Cathedral Was Always His

 You will not find Thomas Bradwardine on the lips of most modern Christians.
 His Latin is dense; his mathematics intimidates; his books were nearly forgotten between the Reformation and the modern revival of Augustinian studies.
 But the cathedral he was building was not made of stones, and the cathedral he was building did not collapse when his bones were buried at Mayfield.
 The cathedral he was building was the long argument that God alone causes salvation — and that cathedral has been growing for fifteen centuries, ever since Augustine raised the first arch against the original Pelagius.
 Bradwardine was a buttress.
 So was Wycliffe after him.
 So were Luther and Calvin and Edwards and Spurgeon.
-So is the page you are reading right now.
+The Composer who governs each voice of the fugue does not stop composing when one of His instruments is laid down.
+There has been no event in any century since that escaped His decree, and there will not be.

 Thomas Bradwardine did not ascend the throne of Canterbury.
 Christ did.
-Bradwardine merely sat in His shadow for thirty-eight days.
-And when Christ called him home, the equations he had spent his life proving were vindicated by the very loss of the man who proved them.
-The Profound Doctor was profoundly held.
-And so are you.
+Bradwardine merely sat in His shadow for a few short weeks — and when Christ called him home, the equations he had spent his life proving were vindicated by the very loss of the man who proved them.

 Keep Reading